 We quickly crossed over and joined the pathway which follows the N-547, then crossed beneath it and onto a country lane past the stylish-looking Marela Cantina, into the hamlet of Brea.
 Then continued walking either side of the N-547 through woodland paths, into underpasses, then through hamlets, all the way into O Empalme.

-Later on, we took the natural pathway detour, which finished nearby the serene hamlet of Santa Irene.
+Later on, we took the natural pathway detour, which finished near the serene hamlet of Santa Irene.
 I stopped and photographed a stone house with autumn burgundy flowering hydrangeas, then an old oak tree, ablaze with golden, rust and copper leaves.

 The track then descends into the outskirts of O Pedrouzo and a mural wall.
-Here we took the bypass, a dense eucalyptus forest stretching to San Antón, then we entered the Rio Amenal valley, and strolled along a country lane back towards the N-547.
+Here we took the bypass, a dense eucalyptus forest stretching to San Antón, then entered the Rio Amenal valley, and strolled along a country lane back towards the N-547.
 Just before the track enters the underpass and starts to zig-zag around the Lavacolla Airport is Pensión Bar Kilómetro 15, making the ideal place to get our first daily stamp and a rest.

 The steep climb from the Rio Amenal to the forest track around the perimeter of Santiago’s international airport, Lavacolla, challenged my foot.

-We had dinner with two other ladies we had met at Albergue Susi in the old-fashioned dining room of Pensión San Paio.
+We had dinner with two other ladies we had met at Albergue Susi in the old-fashioned dining room of Hostal San Paio.
 It was a lovely evening but very sedate compared to last night.

 Day Forty: Lavacolla – Santiago de Compostela.

 Pam and Den had wanted to finish today, as they had started, walking together and carrying their pack bags.
 I also wanted to walk into Santiago de Compostela alone and had decided to carry my pink backpack.
 I had taken it on the Camino Portuguese and used on this camino.
-Both times I needed to pad out the shoulder straps to prevent chaffing.
+Both times I needed to pad out the shoulder straps to prevent chafing.
 Porting this backpack also I felt, symbolised the need to leave something behind as an acknowledgement of change.

 It was just after 7:00 am.
 I unpacked the pink pack, repacked my new daypack.
 Wished Den and Pam a Buen Camino and left them to finish their packing.
 I headed downstairs with both bags.
 I dropped off my pink backpack at reception, then walked out into the crisp morning air.
-The night sky was ebbing, and I had enough light to walk up the steep tree-lined path to the village of Villamaior, without my headlamp.
+The night sky was fading, providing enough light to walk up the steep tree-lined path to the village of Villamaior, without a headlamp.
 I navigated my way through the narrow lanes of this village.
 At the end of the laneway, I saw Casa de Amancio.
 It seemed like the ideal place for breakfast.
 There wasn’t a breakfast menu, but they did have Santiago cake, freshly squeezed orange juice and of course, coffee.
 I sat alone, in a stone-walled dining room, and consumed a sugar-filled breakfast.

 I had taken this route virtually so many times, and once on that fated Camino Portuguese trip by taxi.
 Entering through Porta de Camiño and making my way, on foot, through the maze of streets, alongside other pilgrims, was priceless.
 I didn’t want to rush.
 I wanted to savour the moment.